 Designing teaching and learning experiences to enhance student engagement

-> VENUE: Theatre 1, Ground Floor, Business & Economics (formally the ICT) building, Barry St.
+VENUE: Theatre 1, Ground Floor, Business & Economics (formerly the ICT) building, Barry St.

-> The annual Provost’s Summit is an opportunity for the University community to discuss a ‘hot topic’ in teaching and learning, of broad and current relevance to the University’s teaching community.
+The annual Provost’s Summit is an opportunity for the University community to discuss a ‘hot topic’ in teaching and learning, of broad and current relevance to the University’s teaching community.

 This year’s Provost Summit will focus on enhancing student engagement within teaching and learning.
 The program for the day will feature Professor Diana Laurillard from the Institute of Education, University of London and a number of University staff, who will address the following question: